AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Experiment

-Out evaluations include four inference settings, including \textbf{Direct}, \textbf{CoT}, \textbf{Quick Think}, and \textbf{Slow Think}.
-In the \textbf{Direct} setting, we prompt the model to generate a concise final answer.
-In \textbf{CoT}, the model is instructed to answer the question through step-by-step reasoning.
-For the \textit{Direct} and \textbf{CoT} evaluations, we use prompts from {lmms-eval} \cite{zhang2024lmmsevalrealitycheckevaluation,lmms_eval2024}.
-Our AtomThink-models support two additional settings: \textbf{Quick Think} and \textbf{Slow Think}.
-In \textbf{Quick Think}, our models follow a single, atomic reasoning path based purely on their learned policies, without employing any supplementary search strategies.
-In \textbf{Slow Think}, enhanced by the PRM, we utilize beam search with beam width of 2 and temperature of 1.0, encouraging our models to engage in more extensive reasoning.
+Our evaluations include four inference settings, including \textbf{Direct}, \textbf{CoT}, \textbf{SCoT}, and \textbf{SCoT w/ PRM}.
+In \textbf{Direct} setting, we prompt the model to generate a concise final answer.
+In \textbf{CoT}, models are instructed to answer the question through step-by-step reasoning.
+For the Direct and CoT evaluations, we use prompts from lmms-eval~\cite{zhang2024lmmsevalrealitycheckevaluation,lmms_eval2024}.
+Our AtomThink-models support two additional settings: \textbf{SCoT} and \textbf{SCoT w/ PRM}.
+In SCoT, our models follow a single, atomic reasoning path based purely on their learned policies, without employing any supplementary search strategies.
+In SCoT w/PRM, we directly utilize Qwen2.5-Math-PRM-7B~\cite{prmlessons} to provide high-quality step-wise rewards for LLaVA1.5-7B and Llama3.2-Vision-11B.
+Additionally, we fine-tune a PRM based on Math-psa-7B~\cite{wang2024openr} to offer process reward.
+This model employs the AMATH-Metadata and a 20k-sized subset of PRM800K~\cite{lightman2023let} as seed data, which is used to supervise the LLaVA-Llama-8B and EMOVA-8B models.
+In step-wise beam search, a window of 3 and candidate number of 2 are utilized.
+In other policy search policies we use candidate number of 3.
+During the search process, the temperature for each step is initialized at 0 and incremented by 0.5 with each candidate sampling to enhance diversity.